edisplay/RCB_TA_notes/week-12-mysql-three-days/homework_instructions.md

 ```
 C:/xampp/mysql/bin/mysql –u root -p myTestDB < C:/zooDB.sql
 ```

-In this example mySQL is connect via XAMPP and mysql database is located with in path:
+In this example mySQL is connected via XAMPP and mysql database is located within path:

 -u for your mySQL user name, my user name "root", it may also ask for your password.